JWock82/Pynite/README.md

 * The examples in the "Examples" folder in this repository cover a variety of simple problems.
 The comments in the examples provide additional guidance on how PyNite works.
 * Documentation is a work in progress and can be found on readthedocs here: https://pynite.readthedocs.io/en/latest/index.html.
 * If you're looking for more direct guidance on using PyNite, or for help coding a project, I am available on a private consulting basis.
 You can reach out to me directly at Building.Code@outlook.com to discuss options.

-# Dependencies
-PyNite depends on the following packages:
-## Required Dependencies
-* numpy: used for matrix algebra and dense matrix solver
-* matplotlib: used for plotting member diagrams
-* PrettyTable : used to format tabular output

-## Optional Dependencies
-* scipy: Used for sparse matrix solver to improve solution speed and memory management.
-In most cases you'll want to install scipy.
-* VTK: Used for visualization - Note that VTK is a little picky about which version of Python you are running.
-You must run a 64 bit installation of Python, rather than a 32 bit version.
-VTK is published by Kitware.
-I've noticed Kitware takes a little time updating VTK to be compatible anytime a new version of Python is released.
-If you're having trouble installing VTK, you can see which versions of Python are supported by visiting https://pypi.org/project/vtk/#files.
-VTK does not need to be installed if you don't plan to use the visualization tools built into PyNite.
-* PDFKit: Used for generating pdf reports.
-In order to generate pdf reports, PDFKit requires you to have wkhtmltopdf installed on your computer.
-This is a free program available for download at https://wkhtmltopdf.org/downloads.html.
-Once installed, you'll need to help PyNite find it.
-On Windows, this can be done by setting your PATH environment variable to include the path to "wkhtmltopdf.exe" after installation.
-For example, mine is installed at "C:\Program Files\wkhtmltopdf\bin"
-* IPython: Used for displaying screenshots from VTK.
-* jinja2: Used for templating reports into HTML prior to HTML-to-pdf conversion.
-* jupyterlab: Only needed if you want to view the derivations used to build PyNite.
-* sympy: Only needed if you want to view the derivations used to build PyNite.

 # Example Projects
 Here's a list of projects that run on PyNite: